adobe/phased-testing/README.md

 #### PHASED.TESTS.RETRY.DISABLED
 By default we deactivate retry analyzer for the phased tests.
 However if you really want to use your retry listener, we can stop the phase test listener from deactivating it.

+#### PHASED.TESTS.REPORT.BY.PHASE_GROUP
+By default we do not modify reports.
+Each step in a scenario is reported as is.
+We have introduced a "Report By Phase Group" functionality, which is activated with this property.

 ## Managing Phased Data
 The way data is stored between two phases is in two ways: